Settlement Agreements for Legal Advice call us on 01925 937070

 The settlement agreement may be offered as an alternative to formal disciplinary proceedings (e.g. where there is a performance or conduct issue about which there is disagreement).

-To avoid employment tribunal proceedings, e.g. where there has been a procedural defect by the employer in not following their disciplinary policy.
+It may be a way of avoiding the risk of an employee bringing a claim in the employment tribunal, e.g. where there has been a procedural defect by the employer in not following their own disciplinary policy.

 Alternatively, it may be that you have been off sick for a while and cannot or do not wish to return to work.
 Perhaps you have been unhappy in your job for some time, due to, for example, overwork, excessive targets, bullying or a change of management.